78 Below closed within a couple months of this article’s original, September 2013 publication date

 After walking past plenty of chain sushi bars and bank branches on the Upper West Side, you go down a staircase, walk in, and hear a blues band throwing down their chops, with a crowd watching intently in the music room, then others enjoying the tunes from the bar, having drinks and catching up with one another, basking in the laid-back atmosphere.
 This is 78 Below, a happening gastropub and Upper West Side music venue on 78th and Columbus, which brings live music in an intimate setting to a neighborhood that certainly should have more of it.

-There are two levels of investment offered by the bar’s LLC, class A and class B. The investment levels offer very reasonable returns on their investments and offer their partners a unique opportunity to partake in an exciting establishment, meanwhile adding a more festive and cultural vibe to the neighborhood.
-With so many corporate big-wigs taking over much of the city’s real estate, 78 Below offers investors a way to support the smaller “mom & pops” style of businesses which have always made this neighborhood so great in the past.
+There are two levels of investment offered by the bar’s LLC, class A and class B. The investment levels offer very reasonable returns and offer partners a unique opportunity to partake in an exciting establishment, meanwhile adding a more festive and cultural vibe to the neighborhood.
+With so many corporate big-wigs taking over much of the city’s real estate, 78 Below offers investors a way to support the smaller “mom & pops” which have always made this neighborhood so great.
 Information about investing can be found on their website 78below.com along with their lively music schedule.
 So check it out, because you do really need another bank or Starbucks in the neighborhood?
 Didn’t think so.